zalberico/docs/tutorials/arvo/cli-app.md

 #### `shoe` core

-A Gall agent core with extra arms for working with the `shoe` library.
-Use this core whenever you want to receive input and run a command.
+An iron (contravariant) door that defines an interface for Gall agents utilized the `shoe` library.
+Use this core whenever you want to receive input from the user and run a command.
 The input will get put through the parser (`+command-parser`) and results in a noun of `command-type` that the underlying application specifies, then the app calls that command.

-In addition to the ten arms that all Gall core apps possess, `+shoe` has a few more.
+In addition to the ten arms that all Gall core apps possess, `+shoe` has a few more specific to making use of the `shoe` library.
+Thus you will often find it convenient to wrap the `shoe` core with the `agent` core to obain a standard 10-arm Gall agent core.
+See the [shoe example app walkthrough](#shoe-example-app-walkthrough) for how to do this.

 ##### `+command-parser`

 Input parser for a specific session.
 If the head of the result is true, instantly run the command.
+We give a brief tutorial on parsing in SECTION??

 ##### `+tab-list`